Advice Content Types

 Advice Formats

-The API will always return JSON but the Advice content contained within can be plain text, plain text with AttributedString definitions, or HTML.
+The API will always return JSON but the Advice content contained within can be plain text, plain text with AttributedString definitions, HTML, or HTML with no hyperlinks.
 Markdown is coming soon.

 Since the API always returns JSON, the default Content-Type is application/json.
-In this default configuration, plain text will be the format for Advice content fields (which include question, explanation, headline, summary, etc.).
+In the default configuration, plain text will be the format for Advice content fields (which include question, explanation, headline, etc.).

 To change the format of the Advice content within the API, use a custom Accept header as demonstrated below.